AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Views.md

 **Rules for the Stream View Identifier (SdsStreamView.Id)**

 1. Is not case sensitive
-2. Can contain spaces
+2. Cannot just be whitespace
+3. Cannot contain leading or trailing whitespace
-3. Cannot contain forward slash ("/")
+4. Cannot contain forward slash ("/")
-4. Can contain a maximum of 100 characters
+5. Can contain a maximum of 100 characters

 ## Properties/ SdsStreamViewProperty